bulletmark/mpr/README.md

 Now you need only specify the command, e.g. `mpr ls` and it will use that specified `~/.local/bin/mpremote` program.

-You can use the `mpr edit` command to conveniently change this file (merely as a shortcut to explicitly specifying your editor and the path to the file).
+You can use the `mpr config` command to conveniently change this file (merely as a shortcut to explicitly specifying your editor and the path to the file).
 You can keep commented out configurations for a number of different settings in your file (e.g. various `--device` and/or